top of page

-Join our upcoming webinar to explore inclusive change and discuss the Families First Partnership (FFP) Programme and how children and young people with Special Educational Needs and Disabilities (SEND) can be central to these reforms, 3 December, 2.30-3.15PM.
+Catch up with our webinar that explored inclusive change and the Families First Partnership (FFP) Programme, and how children and young people with Special Educational Needs and Disabilities (SEND) can be central to these reforms.

 Local authorities are leading the way in implementing the Families First Partnership (FFP) Programme reforms, transforming how support is delivered to children and families.